zulip/zulip/templates/zerver/help/import-data-from-slack.md

     using [upgrade-zulip-from-git][upgrade-zulip-from-git] to avoid
     bugs in the earliest versions of the Slack import tool.

-Log in to your Zulip server as the `zulip` user.
-Run the following commands, replacing `<token>` with the value generated above:
+Log in to a shell on your Zulip server as the `zulip` user.
+Run the following commands, replacing `<token>` with the value generated
+above:

 ```
 cd /home/zulip/deployments/current